A Reference Resource

 Difficulties with Nasser also influenced Eisenhower's decision two years later to send Marines to Lebanon.
 For months, an internal political struggle had made Lebanon unstable.
 Then in July 1958, what appeared to be pro-Nasser forces seized power in Iraq.
 To protect Lebanon from a similar threat—one more imagined than real—Eisenhower sent in the Marines.
 The troops stayed only three months and suffered only one fatality.
 U.S. diplomats probably made a more important contribution by participating in negotiations that allowed the Lebanese factions to solve their political conflicts.

 In Southeast Asia, Eisenhower sent U.S. weapons and dollars instead of troops.
 Like Truman, Eisenhower provided military aid to the French, who had begun fighting a war in 1946 to regain control over their colonial possession of Indochina, which included the current nations of Cambodia, Laos, and Vietnam.
 By 1954, the Eisenhower administration was paying more than 75 percent of the French costs of the war.
 Yet the French were unable to defeat the Vietminh, a nationalist force under the leadership of the Communist Ho Chi Minh.

 Eisenhower hoped to salvage a partial victory by preventing Ho Chi Minh from establishing a Communist government over all of Vietnam.
-In 1954-1955, U.S. aid and support helped Ngo Dinh Diem establish a non-Communist government in South Vietnam.
+In 1954-1955, U.S. aid and support helped Ngo Dinh Diem establish a non-Communist government in what became South Vietnam.
 Eisenhower considered the creation of South Vietnam a significant Cold War success, yet his decision to commit U.S. prestige and power in South Vietnam created long-term dangers that his successors would have to confront.